rcarver/config/README.md

     $ config-create-cluster production
     $ vim clusters/production.rb
-    configure :webserver,
+    blueprint :webserver,
       host: "example.com",
       enabled: true

 Here we have created a `production` cluster and configured some variables for the `webserver`.
-When a blueprint executes within this cluster, it may access cluster variables to alter its behavior.
+When a Blueprint executes within this Cluster, it may access variables to alter its behavior.

     $ vim blueprints/webserver.rb
     add Nginx::Site do |site|
-      site.host = cluster.webserver.host
+      site.host = cluster.host
-      site.enabled = cluster.webserver.enabled
+      site.enabled = cluster.enabled
     end

 *TODO: Should variables be blueprint specific, grouped in to arbitrary buckets, or something else?`

+**Ideas** I believe that the configuration of each blueprint should be clear, and that within the blueprint you should not pull variables from many locations.
+The minimum locations should be kept to 1) cluster 2) node variables, 3) node facts.
+However, there is a need for multiple blueprints to need access to the same variables while keeping the definition of those values DRY.
+Some kind of reference system could be useful.

+    set :shared_variables,
+      website_host: "example.com"

+    blueprint :webserver,
+      host: -> { shared_variables.website_host },
+      enabled: true

+**Ideas** Another dimension of reuse might be blueprint inheritance.
+I could definitely see it useful to define a "base" blueprint from which others can inherit.
+What might that look like?

+    $ blueprints/base.rb
+    file "~/.ssh/authorized_keys" do |f|
+      f.template = "authorized_keys.erb"
+    end

+    $ blueprints/webserver.rb
+    inherit :base
+    # Obviously the question of multiple inheritance should be asked
+    # here.
+I default to no for simplicity sake but there doesn't seem
+    # to be any real harm.
+    add Nginx::Server

+    $ cat clusters/production.rb
+    blueprint :base,
+      ssh_keys: ["..."]
+    blueprint :webserver,
+      host: "example.com"

 ### Nodes